-DNSSAB may deny a Service Provider's enrollment in the CWELCC system, where the Service Provider's program does not align with the local service system plan, is not able to demonstrate financial viability, or if DNSSAB has strong concerns that the Funding will be used for improper purposes.
-Financial viability concerns may arise where a Service Provider has accumulated arrears, has not serviced their debt or are approaching bankruptcy.
+DNSSAB may deny a Service Provider's enrollment in the CWELCC system, where the Service Provider's program, is not able to demonstrate financial viability, or if DNSSAB has strong concerns that the Funding will be used for improper purposes.
+Financial viability concerns may arise where a Service Provider has accumulated arrears, has not serviced their debt, or are approaching bankruptcy.